Mawanda of Buganda

-Mawanda Sebanakitta was Kabaka (King) of the Kingdom of Buganda, between 1738 and 1740.
+Mawanda was Kabaka (King) of the Kingdom of Buganda, between 1738 and 1740.
 He was the twenty second (22nd) Kabaka of Buganda.

 Claim to the throne

 He was the third son of Kabaka Ndawula Nsobya, the 19th Kabaka of Buganda.
 His mother was Nakidde Luyiga of the Ngo clan, the fourth (4th) of his father's seven (7) wives.
 Mawanda killed his brother Kabaka Kikulwe Mawuba and seized the throne around 1738.
 He established his capital at Katakala.

+Reign

+Mawanda's reign was noted for the expansion of Buganda.
+He set up his capital at Katakala, to the west of present day Mityana, strategically to serve as a base from which to attack Bunyoro.
+He annexed the whole region around Lake Wamala, including Bukuya and Kasanda, ultimately extending northwards to Bwanja and Kiboga.

+Mawanda set his sights on Kyaggwe, on the Eastern side of Buganda.
+Having allied himself with Nkutu, a warrior from Lwaje island, who provided a fleet that was utilised in the campaigns of Kyaggwe and Busoga.
+In assessing his campaigns in Busoga, Kiwanuka states "their victories were sullied by deeds of atrocity, and marked by dreadful slaughter and arson. ... although his successors such as Kyabaggu, may have done more heroic deeds or committed more ghastly acts in Busoga (Suna II) it is Mawanda's name which struck horror among the Basoga of old.
+Hence the saying Omuganda Mawanda Olumbe Lwekirango Lwaita Mama Nataata.
+(Mawanda, the nefarious Muganda, slaughtered all our mothers and fathers).

+Some of the great officers of state during his reign included;

 Married life

 He is recorded to have married seven (7) wives: